Chief Operating Officer and Attorney

 Ashley Liuzza joined Smith Stag in 2012.
-As an associate at Smith Stag, Ashley’s practice centers on litigating complex environmental pollution claims and mineral royalty disputes.
+As an attorney at Smith Stag, Ashley’s practice centers on litigating complex environmental pollution claims, toxic exposure claims, and mineral royalty disputes.
 Ashley represents a variety of impacted residents, landowners, and mineral owners throughout Louisiana and other states.
 She is committed to helping her clients level the playing field against some of the largest corporations and names in the oil and gas industry.

 Ashley served as the lead associate attorney on a case where she represented in excess of 250 residents impacted by industrial air pollution.
 Ashley also assisted in drafting an appeal to the Louisiana Supreme Court that resulted in a landowner’s case being reinstated after the trial court and lower appeal court improperly dismissed the claims.
 In her practice, Ashley has taken or defended nearly two hundred depositions, including depositions of experts, corporate entities, state environmental agencies, fact witnesses, plaintiffs, and defendants, in both state and federal litigation.

 In addition to her caseload, she has published and presented on topics within environmental law and unfair trade practices.
 She has also served on the board of the Association for Women Attorneys for several years, including as President of the organization in 2016.